PX4/PX4-user_guide/en/dev_log/ulog_file_format.md

 ```

 - `key_len`: Length of the key value
-- `key`: Contains the key string. eg. `char[value_len] sys_toolchain_ver`
+- `key`: Contains the key string in the form`type name`, e.g. `char[value_len] sys_toolchain_ver`.
+Valid characters for the name: `a-zA-Z0-9_-/`.
+The type may be one of the [basic types including arrays](#data-types).
 - `value`: Contains the data (with the length `value_len`) corresponding to the `key` e.g. `9.4.0`.

 :::note
-A key : value pair defined in the Information message should be unique.
-Meaning there shouldn't be more than one definition with the same key value!
+A key defined in the Information message must be unique.
+Meaning there must not be more than one definition with the same key value.
 :::

 Parsers can store information messages as a dictionary.